Holocaust survivor Eva Kor dies, aged 85 | DW | 05.07.2019

 After the camp was liberated by the Soviet Army in 1945, Kor moved to Israel and later to Indiana, in the United States.

-She spent her life campaigning against eugenics, educating the public about the horrors of the Holocaust, and promoting forgiveness against those who carried out the atrocities.
+She spent her life campaigning against eugenics, educating the public about the horrors of the Holocaust, and promoting forgiveness for those who carried out the atrocities.

 Read more: Why the memory of the Holocaust has become a 'monster'